phnx-im/docs/src/spec/authentication_service.md

 ## Enqueue message

-Enqueue a message into a client's direct queue.
+Enqueue a Connection Establishment message into a client's direct queue.

 ```rust
 struct EnqueueMessageParams {